Foster STEM education at all levels to support economic prosperity and future growth

 The Little Scientists’ House of Thailand

-Furthermore, in 2023, there were over 63 schools under the care of B.Grimm Power that underwent evaluation and were awarded the prestigious title of "Little Scientists' House, Thailand, 2023".
-This recognition signifies their successful achievement in accordance with the objectives and criteria of the project.
+Furthermore, in 2024, there were over 62 schools under the care of B.Grimm Power that underwent evaluation and were awarded the prestigious title of "Little Scientists' House Thailand 2024”, reflecting the programme’s success in advancing STEM education and sustainability learning for Thai children.

 Business Benefit Indicators

-• Align with one of B.Grimm Power’s sustainability strategic goals to Foster STEM1 education at all levels to support economic prosperity and future growth by.
+• Align with one of B.Grimm Power’s sustainability strategic goals to Foster STEM education at all levels to support economic prosperity and future growth by.

 Social Benefit Indicators